KemonoBAT4/KemonoBAT4/README.md

 # 👋 Hello there, I'm KemonoBAT4!
 Welcome to my profile!
-I'm a young developer currently working as a web developer in a small company.
-I also love working on interesting projects that occasionally come to mind.
+I am a young developer currently working as a web developer in a small company.
+I also enjoy working on interesting projects that come to mind from time to time.
+In my spare time, I am also creating a portfolio to showcase who I am, other information, and my CV.
+You can find it [here](https://portfolio-kemonobat4.vercel.app/) (currently in development)

 ---